4.2 Undergraduate Admissions

 - They show exceptional promise and are admitted as a Presidential Exception.
 Students admitted in this category must fulfill all learning support and CPC requirements.

 Institutions may permit students to enroll as non-degree students for a maximum of twelve (12) semester credit hours, including institutional credit.
-Students may not enroll in any course for which there is a learning support prerequisite unless they have been screened for and have exempted the relevant learning support course.
+Students may not enroll in any course for which there is a Learning Support prerequisite unless they have been evaluated for and have been exempted from the relevant Learning Support course (BoR Minutes, Aug.
+2014).

 Institutions may permit students who have earned the baccalaureate degree from a regionally accredited institution to enroll as non-degree students in courses with no limitation on the number of hours of undergraduate credit these students can earn.